sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 The images were acquired under a variety of conditions and vary in the cell type, magnification, and imaging modality (bright field vs. fluorescence).
 The images can be in RGB, RGBA and grayscale format, based on the modality in which they were acquired.
 For color images, a third dimension encodes the "channel" (e.g. Red, Green, and Blue).

+#### This algorithm needs to identify a range of nuclei across varied conditions.

+## Investigate The Data

+Basic information:
 * Number of train samples:  570.
 * Number of test samples:  100.
 * Each image is reshaped to (128,128,3)

-When plotting random images for the train set, we can clearly see that they differ from each other, for example, we can see that the first image is grayscale where the third image is pink and purple.
+In order to understand the data we first need to look at some random images.
 ![plot_images](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/plot_images.png)
+we can clearly see that the images differ from each other, for example, we can see that the first image is grayscale where the third image is purple and light purple.

 Dimension reduction techniques can be used for better visualisation of the data:

 ![image_embedding](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/image_embedding.png)